 Sometimes called a forehead lift, the Brow lift is a surgical technique to smooth the forehead by removing the weight of sagging skin along the upper eyelids.
 This outpatient procedure will relieve the tired, stressed, or unhappy look that can sometimes develop with age.
 While often overlooked and misunderstood, the Brow lift can dramatically rejuvenate the upper face and have a powerful effect on one’s appearance.

-The ideal patient for a Brow lift will be anyone in good health, who is seeking an improvement for their aging forehead and brow.
+The ideal patient for a Brow lift will be anyone in good health, who is seeking an improvement for their aging brow and forehead.
 The Brow lift may be performed on its own, or combined with the blepharoplasty for added rejuvenation of the upper face.
 For a complete facial rejuvenation, the Brow lift, blepharoplasty, and a facelift can be combined.

-All surgical procedures are performed by Dr. Vitenas at the Houston Surgery Center.
+All surgical procedures are performed by board certified plastic surgeon Dr. Vitenas at the Houston Surgery Center.
 These private, accredited surgical suites are in the same building as Vitenas Cosmetic Surgery.
 Patients can expect their Brow lift to take from one to two hours, under general anesthesia.
-While recovery can be done at home, Dr. Vitenas also offers an overnight recovery suite for one-on-one care during the first 23 hours post-op.

 There are several possible locations for the incision.
 For the traditional approach, a coronal incision is made which is located at or behind the hairline and runs from ear to ear.
 The less extensive hairline incision is another option and is located at the top of the forehead within the hairline.
 This incision does not raise the forehead and may be best for patients with high hairlines.
 The endoscopic approach is the least extensive and involves several very small incisions made within the scalp.
 The surgical technique for a Brow lift will depend upon the particular patient and their specific goals.
-In general, however, excess tissue is removed, the forehead muscles are altered or released, the eyebrows may be elevated, and excess skin is trimmed.
+In general, however, excess tissue is removed, the forehead muscles are altered or released, the eyebrows (brow line) may be elevated, and excess skin is trimmed.